fabiocsm/alertlogicAPI/README.md

 This is an example project which shows how to access the [Cloud Insight API](https://console.cloudinsight.alertlogic.com/api/) using Python.

 ## Overview
-The [Cloud Insight API](https://console.cloudinsight.alertlogic.com/api/) is a REST API which provide many services related with the Cloud Insight system.
+The [Cloud Insight API](https://console.cloudinsight.alertlogic.com/api/) is a REST API which provideS many services related to the Cloud Insight system.
-The data transmition protocol is JSON objects, the API receives and send answers as JSON objects and send HTTP error or confirmation as HTTP status code.
+The data transmission protocol is JSON objects.
+The API receives and sends answers as JSON objects and HTTP errors or confirmation as HTTP status code.
-The [CloudInsightAPI class](cloudInsightAPI.py)  provide an interface and some example methods to access the [Cloud Insight API](https://console.cloudinsight.alertlogic.com/api/).
-All the objects accessed by [CloudInsightAPI class](cloudInsightAPI.py) will have the JSON response converted to generic Python objects ([Bunch](https://github.com/dsc/bunch)) which can have their properties accessed by obj.property syntax instead dictionary syntax.
+The [CloudInsightAPI class](cloudInsightAPI.py)  provides an interface and some example methods to access the [Cloud Insight API](https://console.cloudinsight.alertlogic.com/api/).
+All the objects accessed by the [CloudInsightAPI class](cloudInsightAPI.py) will have the JSON response converted to generic Python objects ([Bunch](https://github.com/dsc/bunch)) which can have their properties accessed by obj.property syntax instead of dictionary syntax.
 The print of the objects will return a JSON formatted string to facilitade the visualization of the object data.
 The requests are made using the [Requests](http://docs.python-requests.org/en/latest/) library and will raise [requests.exceptions.RequestException](http://docs.python-requests.org/en/latest/api/#requests.exceptions.RequestException) when some request fail accorting to the status code error.

-The [program.py](program.py) provide an example of a command line script implementation of the CloudInsightAPI class
+The [program.py](program.py) provide an example of a command line script implementation of the [CloudInsightAPI class](cloudInsightAPI.py)

 ## Methods